Tesla wraps

 How much does it cost to wrap a Tesla?+

 A Tesla Model 3 full wrap costs $3,000 to $5,500 from a third-party shop.
-Tesla's own wrap service charges a flat $4,000 for Model 3 and Model Y in satin colours only.
-Model S, X, and Cybertruck require a third-party installer.
+Tesla's own wrap service charges a flat $4,000 for Model 3 and Model Y and $4,500 for Cybertruck, in matte, satin, and gloss vinyl.
+Model S and Model X require a third-party installer.

 Is Tesla's wrap service worth $4,000?+